TimLukaHorstmann/J.A.R.V.I.S./README.md

     *   Click the microphone button to start recording.
 Speak your query.
     *   Click the button again or wait for silence detection to stop recording.
     *   Alternatively, say "Hey Jarvis" (if wake word detection is active and supported by your browser) to start recording automatically.
+*   **Memory Management:** Use the "Memory" button in the sidebar to view, add, or delete long-term memories.
 *   **Language Selection:** Use the dropdown menu to select the input/output language (currently English or German).

 ## Docker